lbl-srg/obc/specification/source/softwareArchitecture.rst

    model_name = "mySequences.EconomizerControl"
    compile_fmu(model_name)

-Also not scope of this project, CDL could be exported as JavaScript to run in a browser or other secure environment.
+Although not in the scope of this project, CDL could be exported as JavaScript to run in a browser or other secure environment.
 See for example the experimental code of OpenModelica at https://openmodelica.org/doc/OpenModelicaUsersGuide/latest/emscripten.html